Row Level Security

 Authorization: Bearer {token-from-login}

-The response will only contain the orders that this specific user is allowed to see — anything filtered out by an Allow policy, or matched by a Restrict policy, simply will not appear in the result.
+The items array only ever contains the records this specific user is allowed to see — anything filtered out by a policy simply will not appear in the result.
 Hidden or masked fields are also enforced automatically.

 Domain API vs the REST API (App Key)